► Why is Ecuador's metals & mining sector of regional & global importance?

 Low Energy Costs

-- Ecuador is an oil producer and member of OPEC, with some of the lowest cost domestic diesel and gasoline in the Americas
+- Ecuador is an oil producer with some of the lowest cost domestic diesel and gasoline in the Americas

-- Ecuador is an attractive country for metals and mining sector professionals - many Ecuadoreans have extensive engineering, construction and operations experience globally, with a significant number having returned to Ecuador on current projects, a trend that is expected to continue
+- Ecuador is an attractive country for metals and mining sector professionals - many Ecuadorians have extensive engineering, construction and operations experience globally, with a significant number having returned to Ecuador on recent projects

 - Vigorous universities and technical colleges continue to train a young and eager workforce - Ecuador's leaders recognize the positive economic multiplier effects of mining and construction development